-38. Unpaid family and domestic violence leave
+38. Family and domestic violence leave

-Unpaid family and domestic violence leave is provided for in the NES.
+[38-Unpaid family and domestic violence leave renamed and substituted by PR750499 ppc 15Mar23] Family and domestic violence leave is provided for in the NES.

-NOTE 1: Information concerning an employee's experience of family and domestic violence is sensitive and if mishandled can have adverse consequences for the employee.
-Employers should consult with such employees regarding the handling of this information.
+NOTE 1: Information provided to employers concerning an employee's experience of family and domestic violence is sensitive and if mishandled can have adverse consequences for the employee.
+Employers are subject to confidentiality requirements regarding the handling of this information under section 106C of the Act and requirements as to what can be reported on payslips pursuant to regulations 3.47 and 3.48 of the Fair Work Regulations 2009.